We're looking for Registered Nurses and Midwives

 If you would like to get involved or have been thinking about applying, now is the time to start.

 If you are an urban-based Registered Nurse who meets the eligibility requirements, you can already start making a difference.
 When you get involved, you will have the opportunity to experience something different that will expand your scope of practice.
-You will also have the opportunity to learn about and experience Indigenous culture.
+You will also have the opportunity to learn about and experience Australian’s First Nation’s culture.

-You can be part of the effort to improve Indigenous health outcomes in the Northern Territory.
+You can be part of the effort to improve Aboriginal and Torres Strait Islanders health outcomes in the Northern Territory.
 Apply now!